Simeur99/Flask_Healthcare_Application/README.md

 ### MongoDB Setup Instructions
 1. Set up a MongoDB Atlas account at https://www.mongodb.com/try.
 2. Follow the setup prompt and retrieve a connection string.
-3. Create a .env file in the project folder and assign the string to the 'uri' variable (uri=connectionstring).
+3. Rename the env file to .env and assign the string to the 'uri' variable (uri=connectionstring).

 ## Running the Files
 1. In your preferred IDE, open the folder containing all files.
 2. Select the get_data.py file and run.
 A browser tab would open to a survey form.
 Fill the form and submit (DO NOT USE SENSITIVE DATA).
 3. Next, run the load_data.py file to retrieve data from the database.
 The data would be stored in user_data.csv.
 4. Next, open the data_viz.ipynb file and 'Run All'.
-2 visuals would be exported as PNG for ages with the highest income and gender distribution across spending categories, would can be used for PowerPoint presentation.
+Two(2) visuals would be exported as PNG for ages with the highest income and gender distribution across spending categories, would can be used for a PowerPoint presentation.

 ## Files Included
 - get_data.py: Flask app that generates a survey form.